izdultimate111/Natural-Language-Processing/nlp/README.md

-# Project - Natural Language Repository
+# Project - Natural Language Processing

 This project starts with using a starter code from the Udacity repository.
 It aims to build a web app that assists users to run Natural Language Processing (NLP) on articles or blogs found on any websites.